Johnny1188/meicoder/README.md

 In this document, we provide instructions on how to setup your environment to be able to run the code, and information about how the project is organized.

+## Dataset access
+The mouse dataset was provided to us directly by the original authors from the Andreas Tolias lab, but we did not get the permission to share it with third parties.
+You can email the original authors for access and use the notebook `csng/brainreader_mouse/preprocess_data.ipynb` to preprocess the raw data.

 ## Environment setup
 Setup an environment from the `environment.yaml` file and activate it ([Miniconda](https://docs.anaconda.com/free/miniconda/index.html)):
 ```bash